Wilwyn: Racing career

 He raced at age three with his best conditions race result a third in the Knights Royal Stakes.

 In October 1952, assistant trainer John Waugh brought the four-year-old Wilwyn to the United States where he won his eleventh straight race by capturing the inaugural running of the Washington, D.C.
 International Stakes at the Laurel Park Racecourse in Laurel, Maryland.
 An outstanding race in which the lead changed hands six times, the success of the Washington, D.C.
 International Stakes would help spawn the Breeders' Cup.

-The November 27, 1952 edition of the New York Times reported that an American syndicate was negotiating with owner Robert Boucher to buy Wilwyn.
+The November 27, 1952 edition of The New York Times reported that an American syndicate was negotiating with owner Robert Boucher to buy Wilwyn.
 The deal eventually did not go through as Boucher rejected an offer of US$100,000.

 After winning the October 27, 1953 Limekiln Stakes at Newmarket Racecourse, Wilwyn was sent back to the United States for the second edition of the Washington, D.C.
 International Stakes.
 This time, he finished out of the money.

 Stud record

 Wilwyn was retired to stud duty in England, but met with his greatest success as a sire after being sent to breeders in South Africa in 1959.
 There, he earned Leading sire honors in 1964.
+Wilwyn also has a successful progeny in Japan named Wildeal, who was named the Japanese Horse of the Year in 1959 after winning several graded races, most notably the Satsuki Shō.